What Is An eBike?

 The electric component is meant to augment human power, not completely replace it.
 It makes obstacles like hills and headwind more manageable and allows you to travel further without getting as tired.

 Electric bikes have six (6) components that make them different from a typical bicycle.
-They group includes a motor, battery, controller, sensor, display, and electric wiring.
+This includes a motor, battery, controller, sensor, display, and electric wiring.

 Components